guillermooo/sublime-undocs/source/reference/commands.rst

 **find_under_prev**
 	Finds the previous occurrence of the current selection or the current word.

+**find_under_expand**
+	Adds a new selection based on the current selection or expands the selection to the current word.

+**find_under_expand_skip**
+	Adds a new selection based on the current selection or expands the selection to the current word while removing the current selection.

 **find_all_under**
 	Finds all occurrences of the current selection or the current word.